willjobs/regulations-public-comments/blogposts/post4/README.md

 <br>

-I also examined a scatterplot of the median cosine similarity for each agency against the number of comments an agency received by that agency to see if there was any relationship.
+I also examined a scatterplot of the median cosine similarity for each agency against the number of comments an agency received to see if there was any relationship.
 I found that agencies that received a large number of comments tended to have lower median cosine similarity across their comment corpus, and agencies with a very small number of comments tend to have higher median cosine similarity, but the relationship (if it truly exists) is highly nonlinear.

 <br>